icen1/Humanising-NPCs/presentation_outline.md

 # Research

 Through my research into it, most of the papers I saw and read were about how to use machine learning to solve this and how to use AI to partially treat the problem.
 Of course, a lot of AI methods are already used in games, some of them are relatively successful, being the industry standard nowadays, with the topmost being Reinforcement learning, which achieved around 0.6 human likeness.
 This is very promising, of course, but still far from being human-like.
 Other alternatives for writers, storytellers, or DMs running TTRPG games are only for creating said NPCs and never about how their life continues or how they are affected by their environment or the player's actions.
-Some research papers focused more on a finite state machine AI and how, so far, they have been standard when creating games, but some research papers are particularly vocal about how they are on the dying end due to their limitations, one of them being that they have a limited size with each game.
+Some research papers focused more on a finite state machine AI and how, so far, they have been standard when creating games, but some research papers are particularly vocal about how they are on the dying end due to their limitations, mainly the amount of memory they use, and them having a limited size with each game.
 As much as its developers try, they will always have a set number of paths, which means that there is bound to be repeated characters in whatever media they are used in.

 # Motivation